ryera/fairness-explanation-topn/README.md

 [![Conference](https://img.shields.io/badge/UMAP-2026-blue.svg)](#)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](#)

 This is the official repository containing the code, data, and supplementary material for the paper **"Behind the Re-Rank: Explaining Fairness in Top-N Recommendations"**, accepted in UMAP 2026.
+Additional materials and the official publication link will be added upon proceedings release.

 ## 📖 Abstract